 Fabrizio Panzera

-The influx of Jewish refugees from Italy to Switzerland during the Second World War.
-Quantitative aspects and case study: the Caprino border guard post.
+The influx of Jewish refugees from Italy to Switzerland during World War II.
+Quantitative aspects and case study: the border guard post of Caprino.

 Adriano Bazzocco